nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

   mv /var/opt/nuodb/archive/nuodb/demo /var/opt/nuodb/archive/nuodb/demo_moved
 ```

-Wait for the engine container to assert and be restarted and check that automatic archive restore is performed for its archive.
+Wait for the engine container to assert and restart.
+Then, check that the _automatic archive restore_ operation is performed for its archive.
 If there is no SQL workload running against the database, a sample SQL query can be executed to accelerate the engine exit.
 The SM pod log will indicate a successful archive restore similar to the log snippet below.